CastillaLab/Plant-eDNA/README.md

 #### ALPHA DIVERSITY

--**ALPHA DIVERSITY COMPARISON ACROSS PLANT COMMUNITIES**: This folder contains the script used to compare species richness and Shannon-Wiener diversity indices across terrestrial, wetland, and aquatic plant communities from 22 study lakes.
+- **ALPHA DIVERSITY COMPARISON ACROSS PLANT COMMUNITIES**: This folder contains the script used to compare species richness and Shannon-Wiener diversity indices across terrestrial, wetland, and aquatic plant communities from 22 study lakes.